-Packing for an African Safari can feel intimidating—you hear about all sorts of restrictions, like that small charter planes only allow luggage under 40 pounds, and it has to be soft-shelled (no frames or rigid structures).
-We asked all the eyeseeAfrica experts to give their input and tell us what they think is the most important tips and essential gear to bring with on your safari trip of a lifetime to Africa.
+Packing for an African Safari can feel intimidating—you hear about all sorts of luggage restrictions, like that small charter planes only allow luggage under 40 pounds, and it has to be soft-shelled (no frames or rigid structures).
+Do I need any vaccinations to enter the countries i will be travelling to?
+We asked all the eyeseeAfrica experts to give their input and tell us what they think are the most important tips and essential gear to bring with on your safari trip of a lifetime to Africa.

-• Southern Africa – 20kg per person in total (hand plus checked), soft sided bags only.
-The maximum dimensions of the soft bags which can be accommodated are as follows: 25 cm (10 inches) wide x 30 cm (12 inches) high and 62 cm (24 inches) long.
+Southern Africa – 20kg per person in total (hand plus checked), soft sided bags only.
+The maximum dimensions of the soft bags which can be accommodated are as follow : 25cm (10 inches) wide x 30 cm (12 inches) high and 62 cm (24 inches) long.

-• East Africa – 15 kg per person in total (hand plus checked), soft sided bags only.
-The dimensions the same as above.
+East Africa – 15 kg per person in total (hand plus checked), soft sided bags only.
+The dimensions the same as per above.

 Tip – Keep your medications, an extra set of clothing and some toiletries with you in your carry on bag when flying to Africa on your international flight.
 It may happen that your luggage get delayed or wrongly routed with all the connecting flights and we may only be able to get your bags to you a day or two later when you have already started your trip.

 Khaki and tan are the preferred colours when going on a game walk, but most of the time, especially in East Africa, you are in a safari vehicle and can wear jeans/shorts with T-shirts in almost all colours.
 Avoid however shirts that are purple, red or royal blue or any bright colours as they seem to make the animals shy away.
 Biting insects like Tse-tse flies are attracted to striped patterns of royal blue/black, so don’t wear this combination if possible.
 Since most camps provide laundry services, packing light should be easy.